pol-sb/MDTraj/README.md

 ```
 make MPI_NPROC=n
 ```
 Where 'n' is the number of processors that you want to use.
+The default is 4 processors.
 To change any simulation settings you must modify the [parameter.h](input/parameter.h) file, in the input directory.
 (Please, see the [Input parameters section](#parameters)).
 It is necessary to recompile after any changes are made to the input parameters.
 After any change we recommend to use the command

 ```